logzio/logz-docs/_source/logzio_collections/_log-sources/k8s-over-helm.md

 logzio-k8s-logs logzio-helm/logzio-k8s-logs
 ```

-If you're using a custom config, please make sure that you're using a `.yaml` file in the following structure:
+If you're using a custom config, please make sure that you're using a `.yaml` file with the following structure:

 ```
 filebeat.yml: |-